This page lists synchronization invariants that hold in Chickadee. See also spinlocks.

 PSI4.
 A task may change its

-while interrupts are enabled, but this requires care.
+pstate_while interrupts are enabled, but this requires care.
 If a task is non-runnable when an interrupt occurs, then the task will not be resumed after the interrupt.
-Thus, a task preparing to block must place itself on a wait queue, or otherwise make itself available for later waking, either (1) while interrupts are disabled, or (2) before changing itspstate_
+Thus, a task preparing to block must place itself on a wait queue, or otherwise make itself available for later waking, either (1) while interrupts are disabled, or (2) before changing itspstate_. -

 PSI5.
 You may introduce more states; for instance, our handling of